-Can I receive funding under the Medium to Large-Scale Festivals Program and this program for the same festival?
+1. Can I receive funding under the Medium to Large-Scale Festivals Program and this program for the same edition of a festival?

-No. Applicants may only receive funding for the same festival under one program, either through the Medium to Large-Scale Festivals Program or this program.
+No. Applicants may only receive funding for the same festival under one program in any given year, either through the Medium to Large-Scale Festivals Program or this program.